Xetibo/ReSet-Doc/sections/projects.typ

 #pagebreak()

 #subsubsection("GNOME Control Settings")
-The GNOME control center@gnome_control_center is as the name implies the central settings application for the GNOME desktop environment, it offers plenty of configuration, from networks to Bluetooth, to online accounts, default applications and a lot more.
-The application is written in C with the GTK@gtk toolkit (GTK4) and follows the GNOME Human Interface Guidelines@gnome_human_guidelines.
+The GNOME control center @gnome_control_center is as the name implies the central settings application for the GNOME desktop environment, it offers plenty of configuration, from networks to Bluetooth, to online accounts, default applications and a lot more.
+The application is written in C with the GTK @gtk toolkit (GTK4) and follows the GNOME Human Interface Guidelines @gnome_human_guidelines.
 #align(
   center, [#figure(
       img("gnome_control_center.png", width: 80%), caption: [Appearance setting of GNOME control center],